PnS2019/pns2019.github.com/python-sc.md

 this kind of coding style.

 However, we are strongly against this paradigm of coding.
-It is true that the Jupyter Notebook offered a nice presentation style.
+It is true that the Jupyter Notebook offers a nice presentation style.
 But it is not designed for managing and engineering serious projects.

-Therefore, we advice that you do not use Jupyter Notebook.
+Therefore, we advise that you do not use Jupyter Notebook.

 ### What do you need from an IDE?